GiulioVidotto/Influence_of_miRs_in_regulating_the_response_of_endothelial_cells_to_different_flow_environments/README.md

     ```bash
     bash ./MFE_scripts/DNA_to_mRNA.sh <DNA_SEQUENCE_FILE> # Substitute <DNA_SEQUENCE_FILE> with the name of the file 3UTR_with_poly_A_sequences_on_chr[chromosome number]
     ```
 5. Lastly, run the script "get_MFE_function.sh" to obtain the MFE values of each interaction.
+This script integrates function from the ViennaRNA package.
+Based on the length of the 3'UTR region sequences we used different function to calculate the MFE values.
+For 3'UTR regions shorter than 2000 bp we used the "RNAup" function.
+For all the other sequences a combination of the functions called "RNAplfold" and "RNAplex" was used.
 To run the script:
     ```bash
     bash ./MFE_scripts/get_MFE_function.sh <TARGET_QUERY_FILE> <GENE_SEQ_FILE> <MIRNA_SEQ_FILE>
     ```